 Information presented in the Grants.gov Grant Forecast undergoes appropriate internal review and approval by HRSA program staff to ensure accuracy, reliability, and comprehensiveness prior to dissemination to the public.
 HRSA adheres to all standards regarding the publication of information at Grants.gov as required by the HHS Grants Policy Administration Manual.

 The Area Health Resource File provides county-level data from a variety of data sources.
 As a result, the data have a number of limitations and users of the file are provided with a disclaimer as to the applicability and detail of the data.
 The AHRF utilizes only secondary data.
 The years and detail for which all county-level data are available are well documented but considerably limited.
 Each data source conducts its own review prior to the release of information.
 Knowledgeable staff across HRSA conduct standard reviews for completeness and reliability of the data.
 The public can explore a portion of the AHRF workforce data using the dashboard developed to visualize some of the data elements by state.
-AHRF data can be downloaded at no cost, or a CD can be purchased for a nominal fee.
+AHRF data can be downloaded at no cost.